altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Surrounding them were chalkboards, covered in writing~ ~He was too far away to make out the writing.~
 ~He felt a hand on his shoulder.~
-"first time?"
+"First time?"
 ~Kent turned his head to see another Woman right behind him.~ *He nodded.*
 'Okay - go with the flow - act like you belong...'
-'stay calm: do not freak out.'
+'Stay calm: do not freak out.'
 "Come."
 *She placed her hand on Kent's back.*
 "How'd you find us?"
 'Fuck - 2 seconds in and already panicking.'
 '37 hours awake?'
-'is that right?'
+'Is that right?'
-'she is looking at you - answer: anything!'
+'She is looking at you - answer: anything!'
-"oh, you know: saw some stuff... read some stuff... put two and two together..."
+"Oh, you know: saw some stuff...
+Read some stuff...
+Put two and two together..."
+'That sounded convincing, right?'
 *He was led by her to sit down in on of the bean bags.*
 ~Around him was a stochastic wave of interest...~ ~Expressed as a void, a gap in conversation...~